 The Nursing Research Council will provide support!
 A Coach can be provided to assist you in meeting your Project Navigator responsibilities.
 Either contact a Nursing Research Council Member directly (if you know someone) or request a list of coaches.

-It's the goal of the NRC that you and your project is successful.
+It's the goal of the NRC that you and your project are successful.